koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 #### Arbitration Mechanism

 The **PodMigrationJob Controller** will evaluate all PodMigrationJobs and select a batch of PodMigrationJobs from arbitration queue and add them to the reconcile work queue for executing.
 This selection process is called the **arbitration mechanism**.
-The arbitration mechanism includes three stages: `Sort`, `GroupFilter` and `Select`.
+The arbitration mechanism includes two stages: `Sort` and `Filter`.
 And the reconcile work queue will help us to achieve rate limit.

 This diagram can help us have a macro understanding of the system process.